 The Cliff Notes version of Genesis 34 is as follows.
 This dark chapter describes the rape of Dinah, Jacob’s daughter by Hamor’s son Shechem.
 Then, for Shechem to marry Dinah, he and his whole town were tricked by Jacob’s sons into being circumcised so they could coexist with the Israelites.
 The brothers were avenging their sister’s name and honor.
 The men of Shechem were deceived into being circumcised, and “on the third day, when they were still in pain, two of the sons of Jacob and Leah, Simeon and Levi, Dinah’s brothers, took their swords and came upon the city unawares, and killed all the males.”

 So, you understand…five days camped in this dismal chapter felt like a looooong time.
 (Here is more info on Selah) After day two of Selah Genesis, I had a hunch something, rather Someone, was missing.

 Someone Was Missing

 The next morning.
 I was determined to fill out the Character of God section and combed through the 31 verses to discover, understand and record how God displays His character, I made a heartbreaking discovery.
 Try as I might, I could not find Him anywhere in Genesis 34.

-Everyone, Dinah, the brothers, and even Jacob were just living their “best life now” without God and the results were horrifying.
+Everyone, Dinah, the brothers, and even Jacob, were living their “best life now” without God, and the results were horrifying.